The topic of testicles can be considered impolite, even if it’s coming from a place of education.

 You might not always have someone asking you a question that segues nicely into a discussion about testicular cancer, but you can ask them a question about their health, if you feel comfortable.
-Sometimes, it might be as simple as asking after their well-being.
+Sometimes, it might be as simple as about their well-being.

 After truly listening, you can then share your own story, making sure to include the relevant self-check information so that your listener can take action.

-On that note, a six-question research study that I’d love your help on.
+On that note, I’ve created a six-question research study that I’d love your help on.
 It’s a survey about men and testicular exams at the doctor’s office.

 Please pass it on to your sons / husbands / boyfriends / uncles / male dogs etc.

 The morning of my wedding, one of my groomsmen said, “can’t you get testicular cancer from getting kicked hard in the balls?”

 After berating him for not reading my blog enough, I told him the myth comes from people realising something is wrong after getting kicked down there.